 Mark: Not preparing.
 As you get older, the conflicts in life become more psychological than physical.
-Nice guys and girls finishing last are true because of an overly idealistic impression of the world.
-If you look and act the part, people tend to leave you alone.
+Nice guys and girls finishing last are true because of an overly romantic impression of the world.
+People tend to leave you alone if you look and act the part.

 AAAT: Are there any final thoughts for introverts?

 Mark: Yes, once upon a time, you had to go to karate schools or other forums for self-defense instructions.
-Now, you can learn the basics on your own from YouTube or independent training websites.
+You can learn the basics from YouTube or independent training websites.

-If you can find a partner to practice with safely, that would be great also.
+If you can find a partner to practice with safely, that would be great.